Lucca Tuscany, Italy Travel Guide

 Look for trattorias slightly off the main tourist squares for more authentic experiences and better value.

-Mercato del Carmine offers food stalls and small shops, a great place for local ambiance and fresh produce.
+Mercato del Carmine offers food stalls and small shops, a great place for local ambiance plus fresh market goods.

 It's ideal for quick, delicious, and affordable meals.

 Vegetarian options are readily available.
-Vegan choices are growing, notably in tourist-friendly areas.
+Food without animal products are growing, specifically in tourist-friendly areas.

 Awareness of "senza glutine" is increasing.
 Many pizzerias now provide gluten-free crusts.
 Clear communication with staff is helpful.